svanteschubert/odf-re-isearch/README.md

 ## Build

-Build the ODFDOM module with `mvn clean install`
+Build the ODFDOM module via `mvn clean install` using [Maven](https://maven.apache.org/download.cgi) and JDK >9 (JDK 8 build still shows problems with dependencies).
+(You may also [compile of Java into a binary using GraalVM](https://www.graalvm.org/reference-manual/native-image/) on Linux.
+This was successfully tested for Linux without any visible performance gain nor loss).

 ## Usage